Sailor Pluto: Special powers and items

 Setsuna is not shown using any special powers while in civilian form.
 She must first transform by either raising her hand or using a special device called the Lip Rod in the anime into the air and shouting a special phrase, originally "Pluto Planet Power, Make up!"
 In the manga she eventually gains her Pluto Crystal and this phrase changes to evoke "Pluto Crystal Power".
 In the anime, although she does upgrade to Super Sailor Pluto, the Sailor Crystal is never mentioned and her transformation is not shown on screen.

 She wields the Garnet Rod, a gigantic key which is topped by the Garnet Orb and a heart.
 The orb is one of three items necessary for Sailor Saturn's awakening and a reference to one of Japan's Imperial Regalia: the jewel.
 The reason for garnet specifically being associated with Sailor Pluto is probably due to an elaborate pun regarding her underworld-based powers and mythology.
 The Japanese name for garnet is "pomegranate stone" and pomegranates were the food of the underworld in the Greek myth of Persephone becoming Hades' (aka Pluto's) wife.
 Therefore, the Guardian of the underworld king planet (Pluto) incorporates garnet into her outfit and weapon.
-However, there being a heart-shaped region on Pluto was an accident as there was no way for Takeuchi to know what Pluto looked like in real life until 2015.
-The Time Keys around her waist look like mini Garnet Rods; these keys are the only way to travel through time.
+However, the presence of a heart-shaped region on Pluto is a coincidence, as there was no way for Takeuchi to know what Pluto looked like in real life until 2015.
+The Time Keys around her waist resemble mini Garnet Rods and are the only way to travel through time.

 Sailor Pluto's powers over time and space are somewhat tied with the destructive power of Sailor Saturn for astrological and mythological reasons.
-The names of Sailor Pluto's attacks include frequent reference to the underworld (in Act 32 of the manga, she states that she "carries the protection of the planet of the underwold, Pluto."), which was the province of Pluto in Roman myth; this is evident in her first named power, Dead Scream (Deddo Sukurīmu), which is her primary attack throughout the first anime.
+The names of Sailor Pluto's attacks include frequent reference to the underworld, which was the province of Pluto in Roman mythology; this is evident in her first named power, Dead Scream (Deddo Sukurīmu), which is her primary attack throughout the original anime.
 Unlike any other attack in the series, its name is whispered rather than shouted when she uses it.